 The proposed modular data-driven methodology is based on data from multiple data sources and integrates several deep learning models with each other.
-The used data sources are described in section §2.1 and the machine learning models are described in section §2.2.
-In section §2.3, some baseline models are introduced to benchmark the performance of the wind farm power model proposed in this paper.
+The used data sources are described in section 2.1 and the machine learning models are described in section 2.2.

-2.1 Data
+130 2.1 Data

-The proposed data-driven approach is based on multiple data sources: SCADA data from the wind turbines, from the wind farm power controller and from a weather station located in the wind farm, as well as weather forecasts from multiple weather forecast providers.
+The proposed data-driven approach is based on multiple data sources: SCADA data from the wind turbines, from the wind farm power controller and from a weather station located in the wind farm, as well as weather forecasts from multiple weather forecast providers and ECMWF reanalysis v5 (ERA5) data.
 Typically, such data sources have different time resolutions and accuracy levels.
-Measurement data from local measurements is typically more accurate than forecast data.
-Indeed, the accuracy of the former depends solely on the accuracy of the measurement instruments, whereas forecasts data depends on large-scale models and observations with a wide spacial grid that may be wider than a complete wind farm.
-The time resolution of the data sources used for the showcases in this paper are shown in Table 1.
+For the wind farms used as examples in this paper, this data has respectively a 1-second, 1-minute, 10-minute,